 - Customer notification and credit monitoring

-- PR and marketing services to restore your good name
+- Public relations and marketing services to restore your good name

 - Ransomware costs